1jz/wisa/README.md

 - Uses flags for passing filename and for verbose output
 - Coloured text using [gookit/color](https://github.com/gookit/color)
 - Provide a second file to ignore certain urls

+**TODO:**

+refactor the entire project as it fails to follow go concepts.